wbw520/AutoNoduleDetect/README.md

 ## Acknowledgements
-This work was supported by Council for Science, Technology and Innovation (CSTI), cross-ministerial Strategic Innovation Promotion Program (SIP), Innovative AI Hospital System (Funding Agency: National Institute of Biomedical Innovation, Health and Nutrition (NIBIOHN)).
-This work was also supported by JSPS KAKENHI Grant Number 19K10662 and 20K23343.
+This work was supported by JSPS KAKENHI Grant Number JP20K07196 and by Council for Science, Technology and Innovation (CSTI), cross-ministerial Strategic Innovation Promotion Program (SIP), "Innovative AI Hospital System" (Funding Agency: National Institute of Biomedical Innovation, Health and Nutrition (NIBIOHN)).

 ## Publication
 If you want to use this work, please consider citing the following paper.